Sharp phase transition for random loop models on trees: Introduction

 The main difficulty in the loop model is the lack of monotonicity, i.e. more links do not necessarily mean longer loops.
 This can already be seen in Figure \ref{fig:loop-definition}: removing one of the links between the two middle vertices merges the red and blue loop into one .
 Moreover, local changes of the loop configuration can connect or disconnect intervals in very different regions of $G$, so the model is highly non-local in this sense.
 These two obstacles have so far prevented the development of efficient tools to investigate percolation on loop models on most graphs, leading to a relative scarcity of results; however, a few results exist, and we will review them now.

 In the context of probability theory, the loop model goes back to the random stirring process, introduced by Harris \cite{Har-72}.
-This process $(\sigma_t)_{t\in [0,\beta]}$ of permutations on $V$ corresponds to the random loop model mentioned above, i.e.\ with $X_{e,\dbars} = 0$ and $X_{e,\cross}$ iid Poisson point processes.
+This process $(\sigma_t)_{t\in [0,\beta]}$ of permutations on $V$ corresponds to the random loop model mentioned above, i.e.\ with $X^{e,\dbars} = 0$ and $X^{e,\cross}$ iid Poisson point processes.
 Namely, given a link configuration $X$ and setting $\sigma_0$ to be the identity permutation, we increase time $t$ and if there is a link on an edge $\{x,y\}$ at the position $t$ that we currently consider, we compose $\sigma_{t-}$ with the transposition of $x$ and $y$.
-It is easy to see that two vertices $x$ and $y$ are contained within the same cycle of $\sigma_\beta$ iff $(x,0)$ and $(y,0)$ share a loop.\\ For the random stirring model on the (finite) complete graph, the phase transition occurs at $\beta_c=|V|^{-1}$ in the limit of $|V|\to \infty$, see e.g. \cite{Ber-11, BG-15}.
-Moreover, for a time-discrete model where one link occurs at each step and for time-scales above a critical value corresponding to $\beta_c=|V|^{-1}$ in our setting, Schramm showed in \cite{Schramm05} that the distribution of cycle sizes converges to a Poisson-Dirichlet distribution of parmeter $1$.
+It is easy to see that two vertices $x$ and $y$ are contained within the same cycle of $\sigma_\beta$ iff $(x,0)$ and $(y,0)$ share a loop.\\ Note that, on arbitrary connected graphs with bounded degree, the critical parameter $\beta_c$ is strictly larger than the percolation threshhold for edges carrying at least one link \cite{Muehlbacher}.
+For the random stirring model on the (finite) complete graph, the phase transition occurs at $\beta_c=|V|^{-1}$ in the limit of $|V|\to \infty$, see e.g. \cite{Ber-11, BG-15}.
+Moreover, for a time-discrete model where one link occurs at each step and for time-scales above a critical value corresponding to $\beta_c=|V|^{-1}$ in our setting, Schramm showed in \cite{Schramm05} that the distribution of cycle sizes within the giant component converges (after renormalisation) to a Poisson-Dirichlet distribution of parameter $1$.
 In \cite{BKLM-18}, this result has been extended to include links of type $\dbars$, too.\\ Apart from the complete graph and the $2$-dimensional Hamming graph \cite{SenMil-16}, another graph for which progress has been made in the context of the random stirring model is the \dreg tree.
 Angel \cite{Ang-03} showed the existence of two different phases for $d\geq 4$, and the existence of infinite cycles for $\beta \in (d^{-1}+\tfrac{13}{6} d^{-2},\ln(3))$ in the asymptotic regime $d \to \infty$.
 Hammond then showed in \cite{Ham-13} that (for $d\geq 2$) there is a value $\beta_0$ above which $\sigma_\beta$ contains infinite cycles and that for $d \geq 55$, one may chose $\beta_0=101 d^{-1}$.
 Furthermore and for even larger $d$, strict bounds for this critical parameter have been found in \cite{Ham-15} and it was shown that the transition from finite to infinite cycles is sharp.
 In the recent work of Hammond and Hegde \cite{Ham-18}, these bounds have been proven to hold for $d \geq 56$ while even including links of type $\dbars$.
 Moreover, Bj\"{o}rnberg and Ueltschi \cite{BU-18-1} determined the critical parameter $\beta_c$ of the loop model up to second order in $d^{-1}$ as $d\to \infty$.
 The reader should note that the majority of the above results rely on graph degrees being comparatively large, or are even just asymptotic in them.